Career Definition of a Marketing Designer

 Multimedia Artist and Animator

-The BLS reported that between 2016 and 2026, advertising and promotions managers were estimated to see a 5% rise in jobs.
-Managers employed in the advertising, public relations and related services industry made a median salary of $123,640 in 2017.
+The BLS reported that between 2016 and 2026, advertising and promotions managers were estimated to see a 1% decline in jobs.
+Managers employed in the advertising, public relations and related services industry made a median salary of $125,510 in 2019.
 Advertising managers supervise all details related to client campaigns, including placing advertisements, estimating costs and reviewing ad layouts.
 In addition to related experience, advertising managers typically have a bachelor's degree.